-It’s natural for both men and women to experience these symptoms as their hormones drop with age.
-However, we can do something about it.
-And, unlike synthetic hormones, bio-identical hormones will be naturally recognized by your body receptors, providing a truly optimized functioning body.
+It’s natural for both men and women to experience these symptoms as their hormones drop with age; however, we can do something about it.
+Unlike synthetic hormones, bio-identical hormones will be naturally recognized by your body receptors, providing a truly optimized functioning body.

 “But how does balancing estrogen levels, along with other hormones, benefit me?”